England Football Online

 • Rooney's seven goals were scored in nine games.

-• Owen's three goals were his last for England, taking him to a grand total of forty and putting him fourth in the all-time list of leading goalscorers.
+• Owen's three goals were his last for England, taking him to a grand total of forty and putting him fourth on the all-time list of leading goalscorers at that time.

 • Walcott's three were his first for England and all came in a hat-trick against Croatia.
-He did not score his fourth until the 2012 European Championship, four years later.
+He did not score his fourth until the 2012 European Championship finals, four years later.

 Captains